Jesús María Tarriba: Career

 In 1993 he was technical director at the United Advisors Group (GAUSSC).

 Since 2017, he has been a financial risk specialist at the Bank of Mexico.

 Personal life

 He married anthropologist Martha Tello Díaz, with whom he had a daughter.
 The couple later separated.

-During his college years, he met Claudia Sheinbaum, with whom he dated for a year.
-In December 2016, after returning from Spain, he met Sheinbaum again and they began a relationship.
+During his college years, he met Claudia Sheinbaum, whom he dated for a year.
+In December 2016, after returning from Spain, he met Sheinbaum again, and they began a relationship.
 On November 17, 2023, after a seven-year relationship, they married in a private ceremony.